instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 }
 ```

-14\.
-User3 is connected to Server's peer connection.
+14\. `user3` is connected to Server's peer connection:

 ```
                                                        .-------user2------.